Recess (break): Social development

 Problem solving is an integral part in child development and free play allows for children to learn to problem solve on their own.
 Teachers and caregivers can scaffold problem solving through modeling or assisting when a confrontation occurs.
 Although play should involve adults, adults or caregivers should not control the play because when adults control the play, the children can lose their creativity, leadership, and group skills.
 Adults should let children create and follow agreed upon rules and only intervene if a serious conflict arises.
 Problem solving encourages children to compromise and cooperate with each other.

 The conflict resolution process helps children to attain a vast range of social and emotional skills such as empathy, flexibility, self-awareness, and self-regulation.
 This vast range or capabilities is often referred to as "emotional intelligence" and is essential to building and maintaining relationships in adult life.
 Teachers can also view recess as a time to observe children's social and cognitive development skills and be able to develop different activities in the classroom that reflect the children's interests and development.

-Recess at its core is a social experience for children and as such, plays a significant part in the development of language.
+Recess at its core is a social experience for children and plays a significant part in the development of language.
 Children's intentionality with language during recess is tied closely to navigating the social landscape of the playground.
 Even as early as preschool, children use language to make group decisions and establish authority or a standing in the social setting of the playground.
 One researcher states that children use language to "invoke play ideas as their own possessions to manage and control the unfolding play", which engages a bidding war for group leadership.
 When viewing recess through a language perspective, the individual experience of the playground can vary depending on a willingness to follow other's ideas, and the development of language to modify play as it unfolds.

 Indoor recess

 Depending on the weather (rain, large amounts of snow, and sometimes in extreme heat or extreme cold), recess might be held indoors.
 Therefore, it should include creative activities that promote movement of moderate-to-vigorous intensity, whether in a gym or a classroom.
-Allowing the students to finish work, play any board games or other activities that take more than one to play; this helps to encourage group activity, and some games are also educational.
-Or, they might play educational computer games or read books.
-It also may contribute to do something non-educational, to help unwind and de-stress from the daily workload.
+Allowing the students to finish work, play any board games or other activities that take more than one to play.
+This helps to encourage group activity, and some games are also educational.

+They might play educational computer games or read books.
+It may contribute to do something non-educational, to help unwind and de-stress from the daily workload.
 Sometimes, some classes might watch a film or a TV program.